jbarozet/ansible-collection-sdwan/README.md

 ## Installing this collection

-### Install by cloning this repostiory - recommended way
+### Install by cloning this repository - recommended way

 You can install collection by first cloning this repository: